The Andalucia Grand TourCulture, history, art and monuments

 - Accommodations with buffet breakfasts

-- All transport costs and rail fares
+- All transport costs and rail fares mentioned in the itinerary

 - Local Spanish-speaking tour manager accompanying the group with room/board